whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-04-Birchbox-January-2016-Sale-Shop-News.md

 <br>

-<p>Birchbox Man is also having the same sale shop and here's some items you can find for sale:</p>
+<p><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox Man</a> is also having the same sale shop, and they tend to have cool gears and tech items that can be used for both men or women.</p>

+<p>Here's some items you can find in their sale shop:</p>

 <center><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">
 <img src="/images/BirchboxJan2016Sale4.png" border="0" style="border:none;max-width:100%;" alt="Birchbox Shop Sale" />